cloudgardener/blog/content/blog/how-to-use-aws-developer-tools-with-aws-sso/index.md

 > What I cannot create, I do not understand. ― Richard P. Feynman

-As multi-account AWS architectures have become more common, there has also been a need to implement centralized user and access control.
+As multi-account AWS architectures have become more common, there has also been a need to implement centralized user and access management.
 The AWS solution to this problem is AWS SSO, which is indeed a neat solution, but ...

-Many popular AWS developer tools like CDK (Cloud Development Kit) and Amplify, do not support it yet, as we can find from the GitHub issues:
+Many popular developer tools, including AWS' own CDK (Cloud Development Kit) and Amplify, do not support it yet, as we can find from the GitHub issues:

 - [AWS SSO Named Profiles Support](https://github.com/aws/aws-cdk/issues/5455)
 - [Problem using CLI via AWS SSO](https://github.com/aws-amplify/amplify-cli/issues/4488)